Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 The first step to making my gingerbread house was planning the dimensions like the architect that I AM NOT.

 Erin McDowell’s recipe is by far the best.
-I thought about developing my own but I was short on time and honestly, hers works wonderfully, no surprise there.
+I thought about developing my own recipe but I was short on time.
+And honestly, hers works wonderfully, no surprise there.
 It’s fragrant, gingery and perfectly spiced with ground ginger and brown sugar, resulting in perfect gingerbread house pieces.
 I made extra dough to make my life easier and I didn’t regret doing so!

 I happened to have shortening in my pantry because of these biscuits and it ended up making life SO much easier.
 I surprisingly had all of these ingredients in my pantry and just whisked the dry ingredients (flour, baking soda, salt, spices) on hand before and then combined it with the shortening–super easy!
 Her tips, btw, are absolutely brilliant.
-She overbakes her gingerbread to make it sturdier.
+She over-bakes her gingerbread to make it sturdier.
 I did the same and I found that really helped, too.

-I made the pool outside from gingerbread that I cut out.
+The pool is made from gingerbread dough that I cut out into an oval.
 I filled it with a piece of foil and crushed blue Jolly Ranchers to replicate the look of frozen water.
 I added a diving board because that’s what I would want in my own backyard.

 Amelia’s Dog House is obviously just for show because she wouldn’t think of ever sleeping outside.
 She prefers to sleep on beds and pillows.
 But it is cute.
 I used this gingerbread mini house cookie cutter.